You need to link the courses together, instructions in UNH IT Knowledge Base article.

 Honors Liaisons recruit students for Honors in Major, offer guidance about curriculum, ensure that program information is available and up to date, certify Honors Designations, and certify completion of the program for graduating students.

 The first is to be a member of the University Honors Program, which is invitation-only.
-To see how students are invited, visit this page: https://www.unh.edu/honors-program/admissions .
+To see how students are invited, visit: https://www.unh.edu/honors-program/admissions .
 In general students need to become members in the Freshman year.

 The second way to participate is Honors in Major, which students generally begin in the Junior year.
 The requirements and processes to join vary by major.
 Students should contact their major's Honors Liaison to discuss joining Honors in Major.